sotiriosc/Team-Profile-Generator/README.md

 ## Installation:

 It is installed by obtaining the code on my github repository.
+It will also require 2 npm's, the first one being inquirer.
+The second is jest.

 ## Usage: